Episode Transcript

 would never been in the business.
 There had never been

-because one thing that's led it to another to another.
+because one thing that's led it to another to another,

-It was the Chamber of Events.
+which is the Chamber of Events.
 And without Joe Goodhart,

 like I said, no one know who I am.
 I